mrand3rson/OnlinePhotoViewer/README.md

 # OnlinePhotoViewer
-An application using server API to store and get the photos user made.
+An application using server API to store and get the photos made by user.
 ## Features

 1) User need to register and log in for using the app.